A Graphical Language for Proof Strategies: Conclusion and Future Work

 \subsubsection{Acknowledgements}

-Several of the ideas behind the language is joint with Lucas Dixon, while Andrius Velykis has been very supportive with Eclipse.
-Also thanks to Alex Merry, Rod Burstall, Ewen Maclean, Alan Bundy, Cliff Jones, Andrew Ireland, Leo Freitas, Yuhui Lin, and Colin Farquhar for suggestions and discussions.
+Several of the ideas behind the language is joint with Lucas Dixon, and Alan Bundy provided valuable comments on a previous version of this paper.
+Also thanks to Alex Merry, Rod Burstall, Andrius Velykis and Ewen Maclean for suggestions and discussions, and the anonymous reviewers for constructive feedback.
 This work has been supported by EPSRC grants: EP/H023852, EP/H024204 and EP/J001058, the John Templeton Foundation, and the Office of Navel Research. } \begin{small} \end{small}